front-end-foundations/6-Basilica/readme.md

 * [Koala](http://koala-app.com)
 * [Scout app](http://scout-app.io/)
 * and [more](https://sass-lang.com/install)

+Note: the steps below were completed in the last class.

 Setting up SASS includes creating and defining an input folder for scss and an output folder for css.